openhab/org.openhab.binding.zwave/doc/qubino/zmnhzd_0_0.md

 The ```system.battery-level8``` channel is of type ```system.battery-level``` and supports the ```Number``` item and is in the ```Battery``` category.
 This channel provides the battery level as a percentage and also reflects the low battery warning state.
 If the battery state is in low battery warning state, this will read 0%.
 ### Thermo/ Hygro Sensor Ch2 – Temperature
-Endpoint 9 receives Temperature data from Thermo/ Hygro Sensor on Channel 2.
-It is capable of receiving data in range of -199.0 °C and 199.0 °C. However, the operating temperature of the sensor is from -10 °C to 60 °C.
+<p&gtEndpoint 9 receives Temperature data from Thermo/ Hygro Sensor on Channel 2.
+It is capable of receiving data in range of -199.0 °C and 199.0 °C. However, the operating temperature of the sensor is from -10 °C to 60 °C.</p&gt

 Indicates the current temperature.